-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC Topic 605, Revenue Recognition.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in Topic 605, Revenue Recognition.
 This ASU is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date to annual reporting periods beginning after December 15, 2017 using one of two retrospective application methods with earlier adoption permitted for annual periods beginning after December 15, 2016.
-The Company has not yet selected a transition method and is evaluating the accounting and disclosure requirements on its consolidated financial statements but does not currently anticipate a material impact upon adoption; however, the Company is in the process of evaluating the effect this ASU will have on the classification of revenue and related disclosures.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date to annual reporting periods beginning after December 15, 2017 using one of two transition methods, either retrospective or a modified retrospective transition method which calculates a cumulative-effect adjustment as of the date of adoption, with earlier adoption permitted for annual periods beginning after December 15, 2016.
+During 2016, the FASB issued four updates to the revenue recognition guidance (Topic 606), ASU 2016-08, Principal Versus Agent Considerations (Reporting Revenue Gross Versus Net), ASU 2016-10, Identifying Performance Obligations and Licensing, ASU 2016-12, Narrow-Scope Improvements and Practical Expedients and ASU 2016-20, Technical Corrections and Improvements.
+The Company plans to adopt this guidance in the first quarter of 2018 using a modified retrospective transition method.
+The Company has been closely monitoring developments related to this new standard but has not yet completed its evaluation of the accounting and disclosure requirements on its consolidated financial statements.
+The Company is reviewing current accounting policies and practices to identify changes that would result from applying the requirements under the new standards.
+Based on the Company's analysis to date, it does not anticipate a material impact on the timing of revenue recognition upon adoption; however, the Company expects an impact on the classification of revenue between admissions revenue and food, merchandise and other revenue.
+The Company also expects revenue recognition disclosures will include additional detail in accordance with the new requirements.

-4. RESTRUCTURING PROGRAM AND SEPARATION COSTS
+4. RESTRUCTURING PROGRAMS AND SEPARATION COSTS

-Restructuring Program
+Restructuring Programs

-In December 2014, the Company implemented a restructuring program in an effort to centralize certain functions and reduce duplication to increase efficiencies (the "Restructuring Program").
-The Restructuring Program involved the elimination of approximately 300 positions across the Company's eleven theme parks and corporate headquarters.
-As a result, the Company recorded \$11,834 in pre-tax restructuring and other related costs associated with this Restructuring Program, of which \$11,567 was incurred in 2014 and \$267 was incurred in 2015 on the accompanying consolidated statements of comprehensive income.
-The Company will not incur any additional costs associated with the Restructuring Program as all continuing service obligations were completed as of June 30, 2015.
+In December 2016, the Company committed to and implemented a restructuring program in an effort to reduce costs, increase efficiencies, reduce duplication of functions and improve the Company's operations (the "2016 Restructuring Program").
+The 2016 Restructuring Program involved the elimination of approximately 320 positions across all of the Company's theme parks and corporate headquarters.
+As a result, the Company recorded \$8,904 in pre-tax restructuring and other related costs associated with the 2016 Restructuring Program on the accompanying consolidated statements of comprehensive (loss) income.
+The Company will not incur any additional costs associated with the 2016 Restructuring Program as all continuing service obligations were completed as of December 31, 2016.

-The Restructuring Program activity for the year ended December 31, 2015 was as follows:
+The 2016 Restructuring Program activity for the year ended December 31, 2016 was as follows:

-] Severance and Other Employment Expenses
+Severance and Other Employment Expenses

-Liability as of December 31, 2014 \$ 7,691
+Liability as of December 31, 2015

-Costs incurred 267
+Costs incurred 8,904

-Payments made (7,958)
+Payments made (1,062)

-Liability as of December 31, 2015 \$
+Liability as of December 31, 2016 \$ 7,842